20 Open-Source Machine Learning Datasets

 Image Datasets / Computer Vision Datasets

 A picture is worth a thousand words, and this is especially true in the field of computer vision.
-With the rise in popularity of autonomous vehicles, face recognition software is becoming more widely used for security purposes.
-The medical imaging technology industry also relies on databases that contain photos and videos to diagnose patient conditions correctly.
+With the growing popularity of autonomous vehicles, facial recognition software is increasingly being used for security purposes.
+The medical imaging industry also relies on databases of photos and videos to correctly diagnose patient conditions.

 Free Image Data Sets